aduffy70/gbs-tools/README.txt

                           from a fastq file.
 getbarcodecounts.py - Counts how many reads and bases are assigned to each
                       barcode in a fastq file.
+splitfastq.py - Splits a fastq file into mutiple files based on a list of
+                barcodes and which file they belong in.

 "Pipeline" used to clean up T. intricatum GBS dataset (This process could sped up drastically if some of these scripts were combined, but I left the